Pot backers oppose U.S. bill banning legal marijuana in Washington

 A $1.1 trillion spending bill negotiated by lawmakers on Tuesday barred the U.S. capital from using funds to implement Initiative 71, which legalized possession of small amounts of marijuana in Washington.

-Voters easily approved the measure last month but Congress has the power to restrict municipal spending.
-A provision in the bill bars any spending by the District of Columbia to legalize or reduce penalties for marijuana.
+Voters easily approved the measure last month but Congress has the power to restrict D.C. municipal spending.
+A provision in the bill bars any spending by the District to legalize or reduce penalties for marijuana.

 "The District of Columbia government and its residents should never be put in the position of uncertainty of any kind about any of their local laws," Norton said.